ubccpsc/310/docs/26w1/syllabus.md

 3. **Process evidence** — the pull requests, the commit sequence, the reviews you left, the tests

 Each deliverable is assessed on two fronts: what can be checked automatically, and what requires judgment.
-A submission that passes every automated check but arrives with no rationale and no process evidence loses the judgment half.
-We are assessing your engineering judgment, and judgment is only visible in the argument you make for your decisions.
+A submission that passes every automated check but lacks rationale process evidence is incomplete: we are assessing your engineering judgment, and judgment is only visible in the argument you make for your decisions.

 This is not busywork.
-In practice, nobody will ask you whether your code passes — they will ask why you built it that way, and whether it can absorb the change they want next.
+In practice, nobody will ask you whether your code passes because that is a given.
+They will ask why you built it that way, and whether it can absorb the change they want next.

 ### Assessments